nathanscrivener/Terms-and-Conditions/index.md

 5.2 **Public Liability Insurance:** Covering the Contractor's legal liability for loss, damage, or injury to any physical property (including loss of use thereof), where such loss, damage, or injury arises out of or is caused by the Contractor's performance of the Works under the Agreement.
 This insurance must include cover for:

-    a)  A limit of indemnity of not less than the amount stated in the Agreement, or in the absence of any limit specifically agreed, NZ\$2,000,000 for any one occurrence;
+- A limit of indemnity of not less than the amount stated in the Agreement, or in the absence of any limit specifically agreed, NZ$2,000,000 for any one occurrence;
-    b)  Liability arising out of vibration, weakening, or removal of support;
+- Liability arising out of vibration, weakening, or removal of support;
-    c)  Product liability; and
+- Product liability; and
-    d)  Liability arising from the use of construction machinery, including hired plant.
+- Liability arising from the use of construction machinery, including hired plant.

 5.3 **Motor Vehicle Insurance:** Covering legal liability to third parties arising from the use of any motor vehicle belonging to or under the care, custody, or control of the Contractor in connection with the execution of the Works.
 The term ‘motor vehicle’ shall include any item of plant which is licensed or required by law to be licensed as a motor vehicle.
 The insurance shall have a limit of indemnity of not less than the amount stated in the Agreement, or in the absence of any limit specifically agreed, NZ$1,000,000 for any one occurrence.